Dr. Virginia Gill

 Research Interests & Areas

-My main research interest is the social organization of doctor-patient interaction.
-I have used Conversation Analysis to study medical encounters in a variety of settings, including primary care and surgical clinics, and in a clinic for childhood developmental disabilities.
-My current project concerns how surgeons and newly-diagnosed breast cancer patients discuss surgical treatment options during their consultations.
+I study social interaction in everyday and institutional settings, with a focus on the social organization of doctor-patient interaction.
+I have used Conversation Analysis to study medical encounters in a variety of contexts, including primary care and surgical settings.
+My current project concerns how surgeons and newly-diagnosed breast cancer patients discuss surgical treatment options.

 Ph D Sociology